ali-mosavian/unreal_mode_demo/README.md

 `ml gradient.asm`

-The most convenient wy to run is likely through [DOSBox](https://www.dosbox.com/).
+The most convenient way to run is likely through [DOSBox](https://www.dosbox.com/).
 To launch in the DOS command prompt, type

 `gradient.com`